Netlia/documentation/partnerCommunication.md

 |:------------|:------|:----------|:---------------------|
 | Temperature | float | yes       | measured temperature |

-A sample of the sent event:
+A sample of the `measured-temperature` message:

 ```yaml
 {